oziee/ha-solcast-solar/README.md

 ### Basic HA Automation to manual poll Solcast API data

-Create a new HA automation and setup your prefered triggers to manually poll for new data These are examples.. alter these or create your own to fit your own needs
+Create a new HA automation and setup your preffered triggers to manually poll for new data These are examples.. alter these or create your own to fit your own needs

 ```yaml